coreos/zincati/docs/usage/logging.md

 Environment=ZINCATI_VERBOSITY="-vv"
 ```

-The maximum level (`-vvv`) goes up to trace-log messages and can be very verbose.
+The maximum level (`-vvv`) equates to trace and can be very verbose.
 It is only meant for development/debugging and for short timespans.
 It is recommended to not max out log level in production and for long periods of time, as it reduces the signal-to-noise ratio and can easily saturate further log-persisting systems.

 ## Inspecting logs